Spirits run low in Delhi's 'Little Kabul' on Afghanistan's Independence Day | Entertainment

 - India

-For the Afghan community living in India, August 19 is a milestone as Afghanistan had achieved Independence on this very day in 1919, but following the takeover of the war-torn country by the Taliban, the mood at Delhi's 'Little Kabul' is anything but celebratory.
+For Afghans living in India, August 19 is a milestone day with the community getting together to mark their country’s Independence Day in a foreign land.
+On Thursday, however, days after the Taliban regained control of Afghanistan, the mood at Delhi's 'Little Kabul' was anything but celebratory.

+This 'Independence Day’ was not about the spirit of freedom but fear that their war-ravaged homeland was back under Taliban control, Afghans at Lajpat Nagar, Bhogal and Hazrat Nizamuddin said as they anxiously followed events on social media, television channels and other media outlets.

-From restaurants to departmental stores, the spirit of freedom, otherwise peaking on the anniversary day, was running low on Thursday in Lajpat Nagar, Bhogal and neighbouring Hazrat Nizamuddin area.
+From restaurants to departmental stores, the spirit of freedom, otherwise peaking on the anniversary day, was running low.

 Sharifa Ashuri, 23, who had moved to Delhi from Kabul in 2015, after the death of her father, said what is happening in Afghanistan is ''weighing heavy on our minds''.

-At a restaurant in Lajpat Nagar -- dubbed as ''Little Kabul'' of Delhi -- where she works to make a living, she scrolls through social media feed to read about the situation in the war-torn country, her colleagues, also Afghans, huddle around her to watch videos, purportedly showing the Taliban roaming the streets.
+At a restaurant in Lajpat Nagar, where she works to make a living, she scrolls through social media feed to read about the situation in her country.
+Her colleagues, also Afghans, huddle around her to watch videos, purportedly showing the Taliban roaming on the streets.

 ''My father worked in the military, but he was later killed.
-My mother and I along with other family members then moved from our village in Parwan province to Kabul and then later to India, as we didn't feel safe there.
+My mother and I along with other family members then moved from our village in Parwan province to Kabul and then to India as we didn't feel safe there.
 We feel safe in India,'' Ashuri told PTI.

-At most of the restaurants in the area, the spirit is either too low or staffers were discussing the current situation in Afghanistan, no country flags decked up at stores or eateries run by Afghans, overall a sombre mood on what would have been the 102nd anniversary of their Independence Day.
+At most of the restaurants in the area, the mood among the Afghan nationals was sombre on what would have been the 102nd anniversary of their Independence Day.

 Kabul Delhi Restaurant in Lajpat Nagar-II, otherwise brimming with guests and known for offering choicest Afghan delicacies, only had very few patrons in the afternoon who ate quietly in a corner.